department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/orientation/request-access-to-tools.md

 ## GitHub

+### Getting access to the VA GitHub Organization
+1. Work with your Program Manager and have them submit an [Add User to the VA Organization ticket](https://github.com/department-of-veterans-affairs/github-user-requests/issues/new/choose) in Github with the VA GitHub admins.
+This ticket will need to be approved by your COR, before being added to the VA GitHub Organization.
+Note: The may take a few days to process.

-1. If you haven't already, check your email for an invitation to the Department of Veterans Affairs GitHub Organization, and join!
-If you have not received an invitation (and do not already have a va.gov email), please reach out to your PM and/or team lead and ask that they submit a request for you to be added to the GitHub organization using this link: [GitHub user requests](https://github.com/department-of-veterans-affairs/github-user-requests).
+1. Once your ticket is processed, check your email for an invitation to the VA GitHub Organization, and join!
+If you have not received an invitation (and do not already have a va.gov email), please reach out to your Program Manager.
 If you already possess a va.gov email and have not received an invitation, please visit [this site](https://vaww.oit.va.gov/services/github/) (will only work on VA network, CAG, or GFE/VPN) and fill out a request to be added.

-1. Make sure you have "Write" access (not just "Read" access) to the [va.gov-team GitHub repository](https://github.com/department-of-veterans-affairs/va.gov-team).
-If you don't have the appropriate access, or if you're unsure, let VSP know in the [#vfs-platform-support](https://app.slack.com/client/T03FECE8V/CBU0KDSB1) Slack channel.
+### Getting Repo Access
+1. Once you are in the VA GitHub Organization, attend Orientation with the Product Support team.
+After Orientation, you'll be added to the `vets.gov-write` team, which will provide you access to the repositories needed for working on VA.gov.

 1. Add information to your Github profile:
     * Organization: ```Your company name```